Spain Steps Up Pressure On Morocco After Record Migrant Influx - UrduPoint

 Ceuta and Melilla have the European Union's only land borders with Africa, making them popular entry points for people fleeing poverty and war in Africa.

-EU home affairs commissioner Ylva Johansson urged Morocco to act to halt the "worrying" increase in arrivals, while European Council chief Charles Michel voiced solidarity with Madrid, tweeting "Spain's borders are the European Union's borders".
+EU home affairs commissioner Ylva Johansson urged Morocco to act to halt the "worrying" increase in arrivals.
+European Council chief Charles Michel voiced solidarity with Madrid, tweeting "Spain's borders are the European Union's borders".

 Analysts said it was clear Morocco had turned a blind eye to the human tide surging into Ceuta to put diplomatic pressure on Spain to recognise its sovereignty over Western Sahara.